 What does it mean to receive a federal student loan discharge?
 If your application is accepted, the U.S. government will erase all of the federal loan debt you have accumulated while attending any ITT Tech campus.
 This means that you will no longer have to make future payments on your loans—and that your past payments, whether they were voluntary or not, will be refunded.
 If those loans have led to poor credit, this process will also erase all adverse credit history related to the discharged loans.

 Firstly, you must have outstanding debt—federal student loan discharges can apply to Perkins Loans, Direct Loans, and FEEL Loans.
-If you were enrolled in classes at the time that your school was shut down, which means that you can no longer complete your degree program, you are eligible for the federal loan discharge.
+If you were enrolled in classes at the time that your school was shut down, which means that you can no longer complete your degree program, you are eligible for federal student loan discharges.
 Receiving some sort of certificate or diploma does not disqualify you as long as you have not completed the program.

 You are also eligible if you happened to withdraw from ITT Tech’s program within 120 days before the school’s closure.
 You are not eligible to receive a discharge if you have already completed your degree or if you withdrew from ITT Tech outside the 120-day window.